Gomilol/Resolver.lua/README.md

 ### Things to add:

 * Make a logic resolver by grabbing delta and what ever that delta is invert that and you should have there real angle.

+### Note:

+* This has 0 logic meaning it's fucking dogshit.
+I would just recommend using the default skeet resolver.